 Change over switch enables you to power certain circuits from solar or generator.

-When you are looking for an alternative source of power for your home or office, such as a solar powered or petrol generator, you must have a device that will isolate the two sources of energy.
+When you are looking for an alternative source of power for your home or office, such as a solar powered or petrol generator, you must have a device that will isolate the two.

 You can't have an appliance being powered by solar and the utility backup simultaneously.